OPRT Business Plan for Fiscal 2016

 －Provision of information to members, as necessary

 (6) Promotion of, and education on responsible tuna fisheries

-(7) Management of the fund for FOC vessel scrapping project
+(7) Management of the fund for the FOC vessel scrapping project